Myrtilla Avery

-Myrtilla Avery (1869–1959) was an American classical scholar focused on Medieval art, former chair of Department of Art at Wellesley College and director of the Farnsworth Art Museum from 1930–1937.
+Myrtilla Avery (November 24, 1868 – April 4, 1959) was an American classical scholar focused on Medieval art, former chair of the Department of Art at Wellesley College and director of the Farnsworth Art Museum from 1930 to 1937.

-Biography
+Early life and education

-Avery graduated in 1891 from Wellesley College, majoring in Greek.
-After in which she started taking classes at University at Albany, SUNY, while working in the university library.
+Avery was born in Katonah, New York, the daughter of Alfred Franklin Avery and Ophelia Jane Todd Avery.
+She graduated in 1891 from Wellesley College, majoring in Greek.
+She started taking classes at University at Albany, SUNY, while working in the university library.
 By 1895 she earned a bachelor's degree in Library Science.
-Her Master of Arts degree from Wellesley was in 1913 and a doctorate in art history from Radcliffe College in 1927.
+She earned a Master of Arts degree from Wellesley in 1913 and a doctorate in art history from Radcliffe College in 1927.
+Her master's thesis was titled "Frescoes of the Old and New Testament Series in the Nave of the Upper Church of S. Francis of Assisi".

+Career

 Avery offered one of the earliest classes in museum studies at the Farnsworth Art Museum and by 1915 she introduced the first art history classes at Wellesley.
 She became the chair of the Wellesley art department in 1929, succeeding Alice Van Vechten Brown.
-After serving on Wellesley's faculty for 25 years, she retired from Wellesley in 1937 and was named professor emeritus.
+After serving on Wellesley's faculty for 25 years, she retired from Wellesley in 1937 and was named professor emerita.
+She was director of the Farnsworth Art Museum from 1930 to 1937.
+Her successor, at her recommendation, was Sirarpie Der Nersessian.

-After retiring she dedicated her energies to volunteering for the American Council of Learned Societies.
+In 1923, Avery sent "five packing cases, nine trunks, 11 boxes and two suitcases" of donated clothing to Greece for war refugees.
+In retirement she volunteered for the American Council of Learned Societies.
 In 1943, the council formed the Committee on the Protection of Cultural Treasures in War Areas and they worked on indexing the most important artworks in Nazi-occupied countries.

+Publications

+Avery's work was published in scholarly journals including The Art Bulletin.